quixio/quix-streams/docs/advanced/producer-consumer-lowlevel.md

 **Example**:

-Creating a `Consumer` object via an `Application` instance and start polling the topic.
+Creating a `Consumer` object using an `Application` instance and start polling the topic.

 ```python
 from quixstreams import Application